How to Reduce Involuntary Churn: The Failed Payment Recovery Playbook

 The Silent Revenue Killer

-Here's a stat that should make every SaaS founder uncomfortable: 20–40% of all SaaS churn is involuntary.
+Here's a stat that should make every SaaS founder uncomfortable: 20 to 40% of all SaaS churn is [involuntary](/what-is-involuntary-churn), according to Recurly's State of Subscriptions Report (2024) and ProfitWell's retention benchmarks.
 These are customers who didn't choose to leave.
 Their credit card expired, their bank flagged a charge, or they hit a spending limit.

 And yet most indie SaaS founders do absolutely nothing about it.
-Stripe's default dunning behavior retries a few times and then cancels the subscription.
+According to Stripe's revenue recovery documentation, [Stripe's default Smart Retries](/savemrr-vs-stripe-smart-retries) retry a few times and then cancel the subscription.
 No email to the customer.
 No recovery attempt.
 Just silent revenue death.

 Why Payments Fail (And How Often)